11 Ways To Recognize Manipulative Apology Patterns

 3. Set Clear Boundaries

-In any relationship, it’s necessary to set boundaries, especially when dealing with manipulative behaviours.
-Tell Someone what is and isn’t right if they keep making apologies.
-When you’re able to say, “I need a direct statement of what happened, not an apology that shifts blame or focuses on my feelings.”
+Setting limits is essential in every relationship, particularly when handling deceptive behaviours.
+If someone keeps apologising, tell them what is and isn’t right.
+You can say, “I need a direct statement of what happened, not an apology that shifts blame or focuses on my feelings.”

 4. Evaluate the Relationship

 The manipulation can be addressed politely and directly.
 “I see you’re apologising for how I feel, but not for what actually happened,” for example.
-Observe the activity, not simply my feelings, is vital.
+Observing the activity, not simply my feelings, is vital.

 6. Refrain from Playing Blame Games

 Avoid getting pulled into a blame game.
-False apologies attempt to twist the facts to their advantage.
-Rather than being caught in Blame, concentrate on the particular action or situation.
-“Let’s concentrate on the actions that caused this issue,” you may say.
+False apologies are an attempt to distort the truth.
+Instead of focusing on blame, focus on the specific deed or circumstance.
+“Let’s concentrate on the actions that caused this issue,” you might suggest.

 7. Encourage Accountability